Nefomemes/battlelog.js/README.md

 ## License
 This library is lisenced with the permissible MIT Lisence.
-You are free to use this library, for commercial or non-commercial work, as long as you credit us, the devs, in your "Credits" page or something.
+You are free to use this library, for commercial or non-commercial work, as long as you credit us, the devs of this library, in your "Credits" page or something.

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2FNefomemes%2Fbattlelog.js.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2FNefomemes%2Fbattlelog.js?ref=badge_large)